 Kol Simcha Choir

-The CBHT Choir is led by James McMahon.
-Under his guidance and direction, the choir has become outstanding and a joy to experience.
+The CBHT Choir is led by Kim WIlde and has become outstanding and a joy to experience.

 Composed entirely of volunteer congregants, the Congregational Choir exists to enhance the Jewish experience of everyone we touch.